 By spending so long on the development of this one game, it now has to be a triple-A game if and when it is released?
 No doubt people will be disappointed no matter what they produce now just because they’ll never be able to meet the high expectations and given the length of time it’s taken to get out to market — assuming that it ever does!

 A Different Way?

-This topic also ties in with what Daniel Primed recently wrote here on Zath asking the question whether handheld gaming is taken seriously by the gaming industry.
-The handheld platforms are certainly not ones where you find ending years to create an “A-List game”.
+This topic also ties in with what Daniel Primed recently wrote here on Zath asking the question of whether handheld gaming is taken seriously by the gaming industry.
+The handheld platforms are certainly not ones where you find it takes years to create a “triple-A game”.
 However, despite that fact, there are still many great gaming examples of what can be achieved on a certain platform without throwing huge budgets at a game’s development which still end up complimenting an established franchise really well.

-Don’t get me wrong, I still really like my “A-List games” such as Half Life 2, Grand Theft Auto 4, World of Warcraft, Civilization 4, Battlefield: Bad Company, but equally you often find a quick and fun web game to occupy you for a short time, which is what I try to highlight when I find them, such as Vector Wars and Match: Super League Football – on these occasions the games again have to be good in context of the platform.
+Don’t get me wrong, I still really like my “triple-A games” such as Half-Life 2, Grand Theft Auto 4, World of Warcraft, Civilization 4, Battlefield: Bad Company, but equally you often find a quick and fun web game to occupy you for a short time, which is what I try to highlight when I find them, such as Vector Wars and Match: Super League Football — on these occasions the games again have to be good in the context of the platform.

 What Does It Mean?

-Ultimately, I believe that a game doesn’t need to be “A-List” to be enjoyed, but equally it shouldn’t mean we should settle for mediocrity in our gaming experience.
+Ultimately, I believe that a game doesn’t need to be “triple-A” to be enjoyed, but equally, it shouldn’t mean we should settle for mediocrity in our gaming experience.

 Do you feel the same as I do?
-Do we need to appreciate that not all games have to be “A-List”, but at the same time be wary that this could encourage more mediocrity?
+Do we need to appreciate that not all games have to be “triple-A game”, but at the same time be wary that this could encourage more mediocrity?